 SanDisk SSD Dashboard

-The SanDisk SSD Dashboard helps its users to maintain peak performance of the SanDisk SSD in the Windows operating system (OS) with a user-friendly graphical interface.
+The SanDisk SSD Dashboard, also called SanDisk SSD toolkit, helps its users to maintain peak performance of the SanDisk SSD in the Windows operating system (OS) with a user-friendly graphical interface.
 It includes tools for drive analysis (such as disk model, capacity, firmware version, and SMART attributes) and firmware updates.

 WD SSD Dashboard

 Similarly, the Western Digital SSD Dashboard aids people to optimize their WD SSDs in OS via an intuitive UI.
 It also embeds utilities to analyze disk model, capacity, firmware version, S.M.A.R.T attributes as well as upgrade firmware.

 Now, the combined Dashboard also does similar work.
 It monitors hard drive status and performance for SanDisk drives and Western Digital hard disks.
 Dashboard supports Windows 10, Windows 8.1 and Windows 7, both 32- and 64-bit.
 Administrative rights are required for the installation and operation of the dashboard.

 Moreover, the Dashboard is a toolbox containing many disk-related tools to help you optimize disk performance, diagnose drive problems, free up disk space, etc. cooperating with Windows programs, such as Windows Performance Monitor, Windows TRIM, Windows Task Scheduler, Windows disk eraser, Window S.M.A.R.T, and so on.